 For general project questions or to schedule a speaker for your next community/business gathering; contact your SWLRT Community Outreach Coordinator:

 - Nkongo Cigolo (pronounced NEN-kong-go SEEG-uh-lo)

 Cedar Lake Trail closure

-The Cedar Lake Trail through St. Louis Park and Hopkins is slated to close as early as Monday, May 13, and will remain closed for two years for construction of Southwest LRT.
-The portion closing starts just east of the North Cedar Lake Trail connection in Hopkins to France Avenue in St. Louis Park.
-Detour signs will notify trail users of alternative routes.
-Detour signs will notify trail users of alternative routes.
+The Cedar Lake Trail through St. Louis Park and Hopkins closed and will remain closed for two years for construction of SWLRT.
+The closed portion starts just east of the North Cedar Lake Trail connection in Hopkins to France Avenue in St. Louis Park.
+Detour signs notify trail users of alternative routes.
 The city has provided a detour map, and a system-wide detour map is available from the Metropolitan Council.

 On Nov.
 14, 2018, the Federal Transit Administration (FTA) cleared the way for the Southwest Light Rail Transit (SWLRT) to begin construction in winter 2018.
 The FTA notified the Metropolitan Council that is likely, upon award of the Full Funding Grant Agreement (FFGA), that they would pay nearly half — $929 million — of the project’s total cost.

-The majority of the construction work is anticipated to begin in 2019 and go through 2022.
+The majority of the construction work will take place in 2019 and go through 2022.
 Passenger service is expected to start in 2023.